 Quick Tips – How to Limit Your Attack Surface

-A common theme for many of the External Penetration Tests that we do is unnecessary attack surface exposed to the Internet.
+A common theme for many of the External Penetration Tests that we perform is unnecessary attack surface exposed to the Internet.
 So what is your Internet attack surface?
 How do you reduce it?
 And why is this even important?
-These are all great questions and seemed like a useful topic to cover in a little bit more detail given how often we’re seeing it.
+These are all great questions and items worthy of a blog post, given how often we see findings related to them on our reports.

-This may not be a phrase your familiar with, so let’s start at the very beginning by defining it.
+This may not be a phrase you’re familiar with, so let’s start at the very beginning by defining it.
 Your organizational attack surface is made up of all the targets (hosts, ports, services, etc.) that are exposed to a particular set of users.
-You have an external attack surface covering your assets that are exposed to the open Internet.
-You also have an internal attack surface to your network from the perspective of an employee sitting in your HR department, and a wireless attack surface that is exposed to a person in your parking lot.
-But for now, let’s hone in on the external attack surface which is by far the most important.
+You have an external attack surface that relates to your assets that are exposed to the open Internet.
+You also have an internal attack surface to your network from the perspective of an employee or visitor to your office, and a wireless attack surface that is exposed to a person in your parking lot.
+But for now, let’s hone in on the external attack surface, which is by far the most important.

-From the Internet, your attack surface encompasses all the systems your company owns and uses for business purposes, and all the ports/services on those hosts.
-This includes all on-premise servers, cloud-hosted solutions, Software-as-a-Service solutions (even though you may not be directly responsible for testing those assets), and marketing websites that a user can hit from anywhere in the world.
+From the Internet, your attack surface encompasses all the systems your company owns and advertises on the Internet for business purposes, and all the ports/services on those hosts.
+This includes all on-premise servers, cloud-hosted solutions, Software-as-a-Service solutions (even though you may not be directly responsible for testing those assets), and marketing websites that a user can access from anywhere in the world.
 That kind of ease-of-access comes at a price, however, as these are the most likely targets for attackers.

 Why Does Your Attack Surface Matter?

-The reason this is one of the most common things we discuss following an external penetration test with a first time customer is because of its importance.
+The reason this is one of the most common findings we discuss following an external penetration test with a first-time customer is because of its importance.
 Anything that’s exposed to the Internet is a potential avenue of attack for a hacker.
 All of the software that’s sitting out there could have a vulnerability disclosed for it at any time, and your organization could be swept up in a wide-sweeping attack.
-Anything accessible from the Internet has an higher level of inherent risk, which warrants your best security controls.
+Anything accessible from the Internet has a higher level of inherent risk, which warrants your best security controls.
 With this required level of security controls, though, comes increased cost and resources to maintain those security controls.

 So why not reduce the number of targets for an attacker?
-That’s a better security posture and less organizational resources dedicated to maintaining your externally exposed footprint.
+That’s a better security posture and fewer organizational resources dedicated to maintaining your externally exposed footprint.
 Win-win, right?

 How To Reduce Your Attack Surface